 Leverage Reviews and Testimonials

 Positive reviews and testimonials from satisfied customers can boost the perceived quality of your product or service.
-Encourage customers to leave reviews, and showcase testimonials prominently on your marketing materials.
+Encourage customers to leave reviews and showcase testimonials prominently on your marketing materials.

-Price appropriately
+Price Appropriately

 Pricing can affect perceived quality.
-If a product or service is priced too low, people may assume it’s of low quality.
+If a product or service is priced too low, people may assume it’s low quality.
 However, pricing too high might also deter potential customers.
 So, it’s crucial to find a price that reflects the quality of your product without alienating your target market.

 Improve Customer Service